 Sustain and broaden the growth momentum

 • Strong and inclusive growth must be at the center of the strategy to achieve the SDGs.

 • Need for concerted efforts to spur growth in lagging countries in Africa and fragile states.

 • A sound macroeconomy, a conducive private investment climate (regulatory environment, infrastructure), and good governance are key ingredients of strong and inclusive growth.

-• Need for careful monitoring of and responsiveness to risks to developing country growth arising from ongoing tensions in international financial markets and high oil and food prices.
+• Need for careful monitoring of and responsiveness to risks to developing country growth arising from ongoing tensions in international financial and commodity markets.

 Achieve better results in human development